MrGoumX/StringMatcher/README.md

 # String Matcher

-This project uses the Levenshtein and the Demarau/Levenshtein algorithms, to compare strings for spelling analysis.
+This project uses the Levenshtein distance and the Demarau/Levenshtein distance algorithms, to compare strings for spelling analysis.